lapinell/FCC-symmetric-diff/README.md

 1. Allow them to add more than 2 lists if wanted.

+- At least two lists are required
+- At most 12 lists can be made
 - Add a list
   - Adds a list choice in Lists
   - Adds the list to preview
+  - Add list button disappears when there are 12 lists showing.
 - Remove a list
+  - Remove button in preview beside each list title
+    - Adjust List titles after removing a list from the beginning
   - Removes the list choice in lists
-  - Removes the list in preivew
+  - Removes the list in preview
-- At least two lists are required
-  - An error shows when the user attempts to remove the second list
-- At most 12 lists can be made
-  - An error shows when the user attempts to add more than 12 lists
+  - Remove list button disappears when there are fewer than 3 lists

 1. Find the symmetric difference between all lists used.

 - "Find the difference" button
+  - Disable the Find a Diff button if only 1 list is populated
+  - Tool tip while button is disabled directs user to fill the second list before submitting
-- Show the result below the button
+- Show the resulting list below the button
-  - Show an error if only 1 list has items.